varletjs/varlet/packages/varlet-ui/src/date-input/docs/en-US.md

 ### Intro

 Used to input or select dates.
-A date picker panel opens when focused.

 ### Standard Variant